 Magnesium absorption is primarily affected by the quality of your diet.
 You can get magnesium from many types of foods, especially from leafy green vegetables.
 Other good sources of magnesium include: whole grain cereals, soybeans, nuts and seafood.
 Fruits, vegetables, nuts, and grains contain phytate, which can inhibit the body’s absorption of magnesium.
 Avoid combining foods that are high in fiber with foods that are good sources of magnesium.

 Otherwise, supplementation might be beneficial; women who consume less than 30 grams of protein per day, African Americans, and older individuals (who generally tend to excrete more magnesium through urination) are at a greater risk of having difficulties absorbing magnesium.
 If you fall into one of these groups, you might want to consider taking a supplement.
-Consult your health care practitioner if you think a supplement might help you.To summarize the relationship between sleep, mood, and magnesium
+Consult your health care practitioner if you think a supplement might help you.To recap:

 - Poor sleep can negatively affect your energy levels, reaction time, and hormone levels